Are you dealing with nagging pain in the groin area? Not sure if you’ve just strained a muscle or if it’s a sign of a bigger health issue?

 Feelings of dull aching and pain in the groin area are common for both a muscle strain and a hernia.
 A key indicator that you may have a hernia, however, is if you have a small bulge or lump on one side of the groin.
 This is the result of an area of tissue or organ pushing through the groin or abdominal muscle.
 You can usually feel it when you place your hand over the affected area.
 It’s also possible that a lump could appear on both sides of the groin.

 You’re more likely to notice a lump when you’re standing, and it may seem to disappear when you lie down.
-It may grow bigger, and pain may worsen as time goes by, especially when exercising and lifting weights, or even just coughing, bending over, laughing, or other normal activities that could cause strain your groin area.
+It may grow bigger, and pain may worsen as time goes by, especially when exercising and lifting weights, or even just coughing, bending over, laughing, or other normal activities that could cause strain in your groin area.

 It’s important to understand that not all people with inguinal hernias experience pain (at least not at first), and a lump may still occur even without pain.
-Additional inguinal hernia symptoms that include:
+Additional inguinal hernia symptoms include:

 - Feeling of fullness